Haemorrhoids

 How are they treated?

-Depending on the severity of the case, a number of treatments may be offered.
+Depending on the severity of the case, several treatments may be offered.

 For many, creams, ointments, and suppositories can be used to treat the condition.